rlynjb/wandrr/_posts/2016-12-28-Using-ES6-Modules-in-clientside.md

 1. We write code using ES6 capabilities inclduing (but not limited to) ES6 module loading.
 2. Babelify translates this code to ES5-compatibility code with `require` statements included.
+  - Babelify is a Babel transformer for Browserify
 3. ES5 code with `require` statements is transformed to the version that is fully understandable by browsers by Browserify

 [ref](http://egorsmirnov.me/2015/05/25/browserify-babelify-and-es6.html)